BackmanLab/PWSpy/buildScripts/readme.txt

 to build run `build.py` from your base anaconda env.
-Provide the directory you want the built code to go to as the first argument.
-E.G. "python build.py H:" Would save to a USB drive at H.